Hypnos8/flask_test/README.md

 - Nginx cann access gunicorn by accessing the `gunicorn-container:80000`, where gunicorn-container is the name of the gunicorn container... (wow)

 ## Deploy both containers with docker compose
-- docker-compose build (rebuilds all required builds
+- `docker-compose build `(rebuilds all images) -> RUN IT EVERYTIME THE BUILD IS CHANGED!!!
 - docker-compose up (launches containers )

 Note: The name of the gunicorn container has to match the proxy_pass hostname in the nginx file, otherwise nginx won't know where to pass the nformation to.